 Several other works in the Life series were subsequently published, such as The Living Planet, The Test of Life, The Life of Birds, The Life of Mammals, Life in the Bush, and Life in Cold Blood.

-Spanning more than 30 years and covering all major groups of organisms, the series has been praised for its scientific accuracy, stunning cinematography, engaging narrative and environmental information.
+Spanning more than 30 years and covering all major groups of organisms, the series has been praised for its scientific accuracy, stunning cinematography, engaging narratives and environmental messages.

 Attenborough has also worked with the BBC Natural History Unit on other landmark series such as Blue Planet, Planet Earth, Frozen Planet, Africa, Madagascar and Seven Worlds, One Planet, showcasing the diversity and beauty of the world’s ecosystems and habitats.